Golden coquí

-The golden coquí (Eleutherodactylus jasperi) is a rare species of frog endemic to Puerto Rico.
+The golden coquí (Eleutherodactylus jasperi) is a rare, possibly extinct species of frog endemic to Puerto Rico.

 General description

 Golden coquís are roughly 17–22 mm in snout-vent length and are olive-gold to yellow-gold without pattern.
 The juveniles resemble adults.

-All Coqui species are very active throughout the night and are the most studied species in Puerto Rico.
+All coqui species are very active throughout the night and are the most studied species in Puerto Rico.
 Both males and females are extremely territorial and they rarely move more than 5 m away from their retreat spot.

 The four discoverers (George E. Drewry, Kirkland L. Jones, Julia R. Clark and Jasper J. Loftus-Hills) planned to name the species for its color.
 However, when Dr. Loftus-Hills was killed in 1974 in an automobile accident, his colleagues chose instead to name it in his honor: jasperi.

 Biology

 First reported to science in 1976, the golden coquí is ovoviviparous, the only live-bearing species known from the family Eleutherodactylidae.
 Female frog gives birth to 3–6 fully developed young after a pregnancy lasting less than one month.

 The species is restricted to a few genera of water-containing bromeliads in certain moist tropical/subtropical forests and rocky areas.